Histrionic Personality Disorder

 - Being extremely sensitive to disapproval and criticism.

-- Having low level of patience for obstructions and being easily fed up by the routine schedule.
+- Having a low level of patience for obstructions and being easily fed up by the routine schedule.

 - Acting without thinking.